Will My Child Need Braces?

 Issues can arise when a baby tooth falls out prematurely, gets accidentally knocked out, or a doctor extracts it for a separate reason.
 Since the missing tooth is no longer keeping the other baby teeth in place, they may start to shift around and become crowded or impacted.
 This will ultimately influence the way the remainder of the permanent teeth come in, creating long-term dental issues and the need for orthodontic procedures later in life.
 Braces for baby teeth can create an easy pathway for permanent teeth to come in and lend to long-term dental health for your child.

-Always See An Orthodontist Before Extracting Baby Teeth
+Always See An Orthodontist Before Removing Baby Teeth For Braces

 If your child is referred for primary tooth extraction, be sure to get a second opinion first.
 While baby teeth fall out naturally, there are times when extraction can be very helpful.
 Reasons for extraction may include crowding or impacted teeth and developmental delays.
-Be sure to get a professional’s opinion to see if orthodontic adjustments can be beneficial to your child prior to tooth extraction.
+Be sure to get a professional’s opinion to see if orthodontic adjustments can be beneficial to your child prior to pulling baby teeth for braces.
 Consulting with your doctor may also help determine the best time for early treatment, as it varies greatly depending on your child’s growth and development.